 Tai Chi and Qigong have been proven safe and effective for people in chronic pain conditions.
 But everyone is different.
 Some people use Tai Chi and Qigong as a way of calming their nervous systems.
 Others use Tai Chi and Qigong as a new way of moving skillfully in their body situation.

-The "full class" is a six-week online class on Zoom that includes specific Tai Chi and Qigong practices for moving safely and gaining tools for managing pain situations.
-We will work and play Tai Chi and Qigong for 55 minutes.
+The "full class" is an eight-week online class on Zoom that includes specific Tai Chi and Qigong practices for moving safely and gaining tools for managing pain situations.
+We will work and play Tai Chi and Qigong for 30 minutes twice a week.
+The short sessions help you retain and apply what you learn.
 Then, we follow our movement exercises with breath practice, power thoughts with the intention of moving the body and the mind into a space of calm peacefulness while moving.
-During each class, we do simplified Tai Chi and Qigong based on trusted principles of movement and traditional Tai Chi and Qigong.
+During each class, we do simplified Tai Chi and Qigong based on trusted principles of movement and traditional Tai Chi and Qigong, which you can practice either seated or standing.
 Optional supplemental material in between classes will help you apply what you learn in class.

 Below is an overview of what we will study as we move and play Qigong and Tai Chi.

 Defining the keys to safe movement.
 Engaging the Three Awarenesses while you move.
 Relaxing while moving and moving while relaxing is the key to creating safety in movement.